Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

 ## Why care about research data management?

 Without current agreed-upon standards in the field, it is important for research teams to develop their own data management standards that apply within and across all of their projects.
-Developing internal standards, implemented in a reproducible data management workflow [**refer workflow**], allows practices to be implemented consistently and with fidelity.
+Developing internal standards, implemented in a reproducible data management workflow, allows practices to be implemented consistently and with fidelity.
 There are both external pressures and personal reasons to care about developing research data management standards for your projects.

 ### External Reasons